 The cabinets give the countertops extra functions.
 Not only can you cook and wash dishes on top of them, but you can also store your kitchenware there.
 Therefore, this is the best part to start.

 First, you should know that the cabinets and countertops do not need to be in the same color to match each other.
 In fact, you can use the cabinets to be in contrast to the countertops.
 It gives an accent to your kitchen.
-For inspiration, you can check the cabinet knob king.

 Second, the materials for the cabinets determine how long it will last and how sturdy it will be against the moisture in your kitchen.
 If you live in a place with high humidity, you’d better use granite cabinets.
 They are way more expensive than wood cabinets, but they won’t get affected by humidity.
 If the humidity level is forgiving, then you are free to choose from these options: maple, oak, cherry, and pine.